Fourth Thai–Lao Friendship Bridge: Size and location

 The bridge is 630 meters long (with a main span of 480 meters) and is 14.7 meters wide.
 It is about 10 kilometers from Chiang Khong District in northeastern Chiang Rai Province, in northern Thailand, and about 12 kilometers from Houayxay, the capital of Bokeo Province, northwestern Laos.

-North of the bridge, a six kilometer service road connects the bridge to Laotian highway R3A.
-In the south, a three kilometer service road connects the bridge to the Chiang Khong-Thoen Highway and Route 1129 in Thailand.
+North of the bridge, a six-kilometer service road connects the bridge to Laotian highway R3A.
+In the south, a three-kilometer service road connects the bridge to the Chiang Khong-Thoen Highway and Route 1129 in Thailand.

 History

-The bridge was jointly financed by the governments of Thailand, Laos, and China – with Chinese and Thai construction firms responsible for the construction and the costs shared between Thailand and China.
+The bridge was jointly financed by the governments of Thailand, Laos, and China – with Chinese and Thai firms responsible for the construction and the costs shared between Thailand and China.
 The project was hoped to boost trade and development of the Greater Mekong Subregion.
 About 1,900 million baht was budgeted for the project.

 On 12 December 2012, a ceremony marking the joining of the two sides of the bridge was held in Houayxay, Laos.
-A year later, on 12 December 2013, the bridge was officially opened at a ceremony presided over by Princess Maha Chakri Sirindhorn.
+A year later, on 12 December 2013, the bridge was officially opened at a ceremony presided over by Thai Princess Maha Chakri Sirindhorn.

 Chiang Khong was designated as a Special Economic Zone in 2015.